dreams-from-dust/sql-murder-mystery/README.md

 -- Step 7: Uncover the mastermind using clues from the confession.
 ```

-### Video Walkthrough
-Watch a full walkthrough of the investigation, demonstrating the queries in action and revealing how each piece of evidence was uncovered.[NIDS GUI Walkthrough Video](murder-mystery-solution.mp4)

 ### Full Report & Documentation
 For a detailed explanation of the logic, a complete report, and the full SQL queries with outputs, download the official report here: [solution-report.pdf](solution-report.pdf)